kosz/modernizing_legacy_angular/README.md

 version 0.15.1.
 However this does not matter, the instructions in this repo should work with any legacy angular 1 project.

+## Look at the commit history

+Look at the [commit history](https://github.com/kosz/modernizing_legacy_angular/commits/master) to understand the steps on how this hijacking was performed on a regular angular 1 repo.
+Ignore the gulp commit since I scraped that and went with webpack.
+Note that the server should still be ran with `grunt serve` ( the whole point is for this to work nonintrusively with legacy tools ), however if running `webpack --watch` at the same time, all typescript files referenced by app.ts will be bundled in a javascript file and made available to the grunt side to be served.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.